domenix/inels-influxdb/README.md

 - Edit the properties inside .env according to your preference, keep in mind that `DB_TOKEN` should be something secure
 - Change into `data`
   - `cd data`
-- Either rename export_example.imm to export.imm or export the imm configuration from the iNELS software
+- Either rename export_example.imm to export.imm or export the configuration from the iNELS software and place it in this directory
 - Start the container
   - `docker-compose up -d`